1 Ingredient Red Lentil Tortillas (Grain Free Recipe)

 Do not drain lentils.

-Add the entire contents of bowl (soaked lentils and the remaining water that is in the bowl) and salt to a blender or food processor.
+Add the entire contents of bowl (soaked lentils and the remaining water that is in the bowl) and salt to a blender.
 Blend on HIGH speed until completely smooth (no tiny bumps) stopping once or twice to scrape down the sides of container.
 The batter should look somewhat fluffy.
 Scrape into a bowl or measuring cup.

 Heat a nonstick skillet (well-seasoned cast iron skillet is ideal), or a nonstick griddle, to medium heat (no hotter).